-You require whole barley, apples and water to prepare barley apple porridge.
-It can be the best solid foods to introduce to your baby.
+You require whole barley, apples, and water to prepare barley apple porridge.
+It can be the best solid food to introduce to your baby.

 Here is how to make it:

-- First cook barley by adding one cup barley and 3 cups water in a pressure cooker.
+- First, cook barley by adding one cup of barley and 3 cups of water in a pressure cooker.
 Cook for 5 whistles and then simmer for about 15 – 20 minutes.